 The more widespread ghosting of candidates becomes, the greater a mental health risk it poses for business and society at large.
 If a single, appropriately qualified candidate fails to receive any reply whatsoever from seven separate recruitment processes, how is that going to feel?
 Unfortunately, we’re well on the way to this being a widespread phenomenon and one that isn’t limited to just junior applicants.
-The PDT Global team are aware of multiple senior executives being ghosted by organizations who claim to hold DE&I values that clearly aren’t evidenced in their recruitment processes.
+The GP Strategies team are aware of multiple senior executives being ghosted by organizations who claim to hold DE&I values that clearly aren’t evidenced in their recruitment processes.

 Ghosting looks particularly bad when organizations cease contact after protracted recruitment processes.
 Anecdotally, we’re also aware of one applicant who was ghosted after an organization interviewed them nine times, set an assessment, conducted three psychometric tests, and had them deliver a presentation on the organization’s HR strategy.
 After a week of silence, this candidate chased the recruiter via email and phone.
 When they escalated this poor treatment to the organization’s CEO, they didn’t receive a reply.